-Creamy avocado, fresh tomato, crunchy onion and bright cilantro come together to make the BEST classic guacamole.
+Creamy avocado, fresh tomato, crunchy onion, bright cilantro, and a squeeze of fresh lemon come together to make the BEST classic guacamole.

 Guacamole: so delicious, so simple, and so loved.

 Seriously, it is SO SIMPLE to make at home!
 Just a few ingredients, chop a little, stir a little, and you have fresh guacamole that is WAY better than store-bought.

 The key to amazing guac is using ripe avocados - you want them to have just a tiny bit of give when gently squeezed.
 Avocados can be tricky and I feel like you never really know if they're ripe until you cut into them, so I usually buy 1 or 2 extra just in case.
 And if you end up with extra avocado, just make Simple Tuna Avocado Toast!
 Win-win!